dtiefling/dshaders/drunkshaders/readme.txt

 	 consistent with other objects in the game.
 	 - **Disable sprite outlines in all sprites** - as it was in BGEE 1.3.
  - *Color fixes*
+	 - **Use moderate color adjustments (gamma +2%, contrast +10%,
+	   brightness +5%), sprites only** - slighter changes than the recommended setting of *Shader Pack*, as it is performed in linear space and might require less changes due to Catmull-Rom options.
+It affects sprites only.
+	 - **Use moderate color adjustments (gamma +2%, contrast +10%,
+	   brightness +5%), all shaders** - slighter changes than the recommended setting of *Shader Pack*, for all the shaders.
 	 - **Use recommended color adjustments (gamma +2%, contrast +20%,
 	   brightness +10%), sprites only** - similar to the recommended setting of *Shader Pack*, but only for the sprites (no maps, UI